enkidevs/curriculum/python/core/control-structures/py-practice-else-if.md

 Click *Launch Exercise* to open a Python Tutor page.

-In the code window, you will see the following code:
-**this is a link to Clare's personal DropBox right now** https://www.dropbox.com/s/kz059e65ffxsdum/Screenshot%202018-06-11%2015.01.43.png?dl=0

 This exercise introduces the `elif` keyword.
 In this construction, if the `if` statement evaluates to false, the executor will next check the condition of the `elif` statement.
 Any number of `elif`s can be chained together; the code block will continue to execute until a true condition is found.
 Once the code associated with the true condition is executed, the program will skip the rest of the `if/else` block.

 After you have executed the Python Tutor code once (it should print `elif!`), change the value of `x` so that the program prints `else!` instead.

-**What should they do now?**